IBM-Bluemix-Docs/mobilepush/push_faq.md

 Filters define a search criteria that restrict data that is returned from a GET API of {{site.data.keyword.mobilepushshort}}.
 Apply the filters against the result of the Get operation that you want to filter.
 The filter restricts the number of entries that are included in the result.
 For example, you can use a filter to search for tags that start with "test".

 Filters can be generated by using the following syntax:
-- **name**: The field name on which the filter is being applied.
+- **name** - The field name on which the filter is being applied.
-- **operator**: Either == (Exact Match) or =@ (Contains Substring) that describes filter match to use.
+- **operator** - Either == (Exact Match) or =@ (Contains Substring) that describes filter match to use.
-- **expression**: The values to include in the result.
+- **expression** - The values to include in the result.

 When a comma and a backslash are displayed in an expression, they must be backslash-escaped.

-When you are using multiple filters, they can be combined by using AND and OR logic.
+When using multiple filters, they can be combined by using AND and OR logic.
 - For AND logic, use multiple filters in the query.
 - For OR logic, use a comma(,) inside of the filter expression.
-- For both AND and OR logic: A single query can have both AND and OR logic.
+- For both AND and OR logic, a single query can have both AND and OR logic.
 Each filter is evaluated individually before the filters are combined in an AND expression.

 For the device GET API the following combinations are supported:
 - The name is the platform field.